svn2github/wordpress-vip-plugins/laterpay/README.txt

 * Fix issue with Voucher price exceeding time pass price.
 * Remove redeem count display.
 * Update Post Preview Widget permission only to be displayed to Admin User.
-* Minor Bug Fixes
+* Minor Bug Fixes.

 = 2.0.0 ( September 12, 2018 ) =
 * Add Intro section in LaterPay Account tab to improve on-boarding.
 * Add notice to inform if account setup is incomplete and/or plugin is invisible to users.
 * Improve Category Pricing UX.
 * Add section to inform about Revenue Model in Global Default Price section.
-* Minor Bug Fixes
+* Minor Bug Fixes.

 = 0.12.2 (August 24, 2018): Bugfix Release (v1.0 RC33) =
 * Add FAQ section in account tab, to inform users about known issues.